nextstrain/augur/docs/faq/import-beast.md

 ## Importing BEAST MCC trees into augur

-This documentation details how to import BEAST MCC trees using `augur import-beast`.
+This documentation details how to import BEAST MCC trees using `augur import beast`.
 Currently this is most useful for producing auspice-compatable output using `augur export`, however in the future we will provide instructions on how to perform additional analysis using other augur tools.

 > BEAST 1 & 2 are extremely versitile tools.